Change a Child's Story™

 At CASA of Ohio Valley, Inc we embrace the “an ounce of prevention is worth a pound of cure” attitude.
 We know that the key to a healthy community and carrying out our mission to its fullest is raising awareness about child abuse and neglect in our community, how to prevent it, and how to recognize it.
 We host and participate in events throughout the year to spread information on these priorities across the community.
 Visit our Learning Center or News and Events tabs for additional information.

 Our team of Board Members, Staff, and Volunteer Advocates all know that through grassroots efforts to raise awareness and accountability we can create a healthy community that supports the lifelong success of our most vulnerable children.
 Individuals at every level of our organization are change agents for the children of Daviess and McLean Counties through leadership roles in organizations, agencies, and all efforts to inspire change for our children.

-To recruit, train, and support community volunteers advocating for abused and neglected children throughout Daviess and McLean Counties.
+To recruit, train, and support community volunteers advocating for abused and neglected children throughout Daviess, McLean, Hancock and Ohio Counties.